muratk5n/thirdwave/en/README.md

 goods that can be sold, expected to work on their own, assuming certain infra backdrop.. nothing more.

 Climate cannot be solved with such isolated trinkets.
-This is how An inferior tech, the battery electric car, became en vogue, that singular product trying to exist in a certain environment (the wall plug).
+This is how an inferior tech, the battery electric car, became en vogue, that singular product trying to exist in a certain environment (the wall plug).
 New and different infrastructure could have changed the